 The primary job of a maintenance lead person involves painting, asbestos removal, resolving emergencies, plumbing, and welding.
 Workers in this position lead a team composing maintenance engineers or technicians.
 They work along with managers and support teams.
 It is their duty to construct and repair structures and equipment.
 They consistently promote quality standards by personal roll and example.
 Also, they support those demands from the customers.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, equipment maintenance technician responsibilities are more likely to require skills like "test equipment," "ac," "corrective maintenance," and "strong work ethic."
-Meanwhile, a maintenance lead person might be skilled in areas such as "customer service," "cmms," "general maintenance," and "ladders."
+Meanwhile, a maintenance lead person has duties that require skills in areas such as "customer service," "cmms," "general maintenance," and "ladders."
 These differences highlight just how different the day-to-day in each role looks.

 A maintenance supervisor is responsible for directing and managing the overall maintenance department, inspecting the safety of operation equipment, and ensuring that everyone follows the standards and regulatory procedures to keep the production area safe and efficient.
 Maintenance supervisor duties also include delegating tasks to the maintenance personnel, evaluating the site condition regularly, reviewing inventory, and requesting stocks as necessary.
 They must also keep track of incident reports and connect with the operations management for any concerns and recommendations.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an equipment maintenance technician is likely to be skilled in "preventive maintenance," "test equipment," "ac," and "strong work ethic," while a typical maintenance supervisor is skilled in "customer service," "ladders," "general maintenance," and "safety standards."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an equipment maintenance technician is likely to be skilled in "preventive maintenance," "test equipment," "ac," and "strong work ethic," while a typical maintenance supervisor is skilled in "customer service," "ladders," "general maintenance," and "safety standards."

 A maintenance intern has a variety of duties and responsibilities with the organization he/she or she is working for.
 Typical duties that you will likely perform for this job include assisting in plant improvement project management, interact with senior leadership of the company, and assisting with moving furniture for remodeling projects.
 In addition, as a maintenance intern, you will have the opportunity to experience and learn the company's mission and values, gain technical knowledge, and participate in training.